waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/2-sprint-2-mvp.md

 ![alt text](image-15.png)

+---

 ## Create event page

 This page shows all the events added to that group.
 To test this, I add some events into different groups via database.
 I am expecting to see only events associated to that group (e.g. when I click group 1 button, I should only see events that are added to group 1).

 ![Alt text](image.png)

-Whilw trying to created an event, I have noticed that the question box appeared as null.
+While trying to created an event, I have noticed that the question box appeared as null.
 This should not be the case since the owner might want to provide the information only.

 ![Alt text](image-10.png)